nazifekirca/nazifekirca.github.io/_posts/2022-01-24-Intro-to-relational-databases.md

 ### Inspecting PostgreSQL databases

+- `PostgreSQL` is a database management system
 - `information_schema`:
     - a meta-database that holds information about your current database
     - has multiple tables you can query with the known SELECT * FROM syntax

-`information_schema.tables`: information about all tables in your current database
+- `information_schema.tables`: information about all tables in your current database

 ```SQL
  SELECT table_schema, table_name